Service Times 8:30 and 10 am Contemporary, 11:15 am Traditional

 Bethel Bible Series (New Testament) – Rev. Fred Coates

-Fred will continue leading participants through the Bethel Bible Series, focusing on the New Testament.
+Fred will continue leading participants through the Bethel Bible Series, working through the New Testament.
 This class will offer tools to understand Scripture more deeply, connect Old and New Testament themes, and strengthen your ability to interpret God’s Word faithfully.

 Discipleship Essentials – Rev. Dave Rockness